Understand the difference between authentication and authorization and how they are used to protect systems and information.

 ACLs defines a static list of permissions that's assigned directly to the user.
 This is not a very flexible approach, nor does it scale in large environments with lots of users.

 With RBAC, permissions are mapped to roles.
 When a user is attempting to perform certain actions or access certain resources, the system will validate the user's roles and their associated permissions to see if they are allowed to perform the action on the given resource.
-If the user is allowed, then the system grants access, if not the system denies access.
+If the user is allowed, then the system grants access; if not, the system denies access.
 RBAC is a very common approach to authorization, but it does come with its own issues.
-It's not uncommon that RBAC suffers from role explosion.
+It's not uncommon for RBAC to suffer from role explosion.
 This is when the number of roles grow, sometimes even beyond the number of users.
-This is a result of having to define common roles within an organization but also having to cover any and all corner cases and exceptions to the standard roles defined.
+This is a result of having to define common roles within an organization, but also having to cover any and all corner cases and exceptions to the standard roles defined.

 ABAC is a modern approach where attributes are leveraged in conjunction with a policy to determine authorization.
 This is a more dynamic approach as the specific entitlement is "calculated" at runtime based on attributes as input and a policy that is in use by a policy decision engine, also typically known as a Policy Decision Point (PDP).
 This overall system is also known as an Entitlement Management System (EMS).